You can be overweight at any age, from childhood to old-age pensioner, and each part of our life brings different temptations and problems.

 - Feel hungry at teatime?
 Go out for a walk.

-- Do you always want to eat after having an argument at home?
+- Do you always want to eat after arguing at home?
 Decide to do 8 to 12 repetitions an exercise instead.

 - Are you always rushing around with no time to sit down and eat?
 Only eat when you do it properly, sitting down, with a knife and fork.
 Never eat on the run.